These notes were prepared to help colleagues get set up for Angular development. They may be helpful for others. Subjects covered include:

 npm install --save-dev karma-jasmine karma-chrome-launcher

-Now, let's try build
+Now, let's try build:

 grunt build

-Now have a look in your dist
+Now have a look in your dist folder.

 What happened?

-file was minifiedNow let's test that in the browser:
+vendor.jsscripts.jsmain.cssindex.html file was minifiedNow let's test that in the browser:

 grunt serve:dist

-This time, the server serves our app from the dist
+This time, the server serves our app from the dist directory rather than app and .tmp (.tmp is used for output of preprocessed scripts and css).

-To remove the dist
+To remove the dist directory, run this command:

 grunt clean